-JLARC Legislator's Guide Virginia Retirement System 2018
+JLARC Legislator's Guide Virginia Retirement System 2020

 About VRS

-The Virginia General Assembly maintains a retirement system for state employees and the employees of school divisions and participating political subdivisions as required under the Constitution of Virginia (Article X, § 11).
+The Virginia General Assembly maintains a retirement system for state employees and the employees of school divisions and participating political subdivisions as required under the Constitution of Virginia (Article X, §11).

-The Virginia Retirement System (VRS), the nation's 19th largest public or private pension system, administers retirement plans and other benefit programs for nearly 690,000 current and former members.
+The Virginia Retirement System (VRS), the nation's 18th largest public or private pension system, administers retirement plans and other benefit programs for more than 725,000 current and former members.
 VRS members include most employees in Virginia state and local government, including public school divisions.
 Members participate in one or more retirement plans, including defined benefit and defined contribution plans, and programs for life insurance, sickness and disability, and other post-employment benefits.

 VRS fast facts

-MEMBERSHIP as of September 30, 2017
+MEMBERSHIP as of September 30, 2019

-0000

-342,226 Actively employed members
+347,181 Actively employed members

-203,503 Retired members & beneficiaries
+220,500 Retired members & beneficiaries

-143,910 Inactive and deferred members
+158,552 Inactive and deferred members

-689,639 Total
+726,233 Total

-ASSETS as of September 30, 2017
+ASSETS as of September 30, 2019

-\$76.0 billion
+\$82.7 billion

 Total VRS trust fund assets

-STATE EMPLOYEES AT RETIREMENT\ as of June 30, 2017
+STATE EMPLOYEES AT RETIREMENT as of June 30, 2019

-64 Average age 22 Average years of service 38% Average VRS benefit received as percentage of pay \$21,643 Average annual benefit at retirement SOURCE: VRS administration and investment data.

-\Shown: State Employees Plan only.
+64 Average age 25 Average years of service 42% Average VRS benefit received as percentage of pay \$24,891 Average annual benefit at retirement SOURCE: VRS administration and investment data.
+Shown: State Employees Plan only.

 Legislative oversight

 The General Assembly makes changes to VRS through legislation.
-The Senate Finance and House Appropriations Committees are responsible for legislation that affects VRS, including changes to benefits and state contributions to the VRS trust fund.
+The Senate Finance and Appropriations and House Appropriations committees are responsible for legislation that affects VRS, including changes to benefits and state contributions to the VRS trust fund.
 The General Assembly approves the VRS administrative budget and state contributions to the retirement system every year in the Appropriation Act.

 Under the Virginia Retirement System Oversight Act, the Joint Legislative Audit and Review Commission (JLARC) oversees and evaluates VRS on an ongoing basis (Title 30, Chapter 10 of the Code of Virginia).
-JLARC publishes semiannual VRS oversight reports, oversees a quadrennial actuarial audit, and produces other reports as requested.
+JLARC publishes semi-annual VRS oversight reports, oversees a quadrennial actuarial audit, and produces other reports as requested.
 In addition, the Auditor of Public Accounts conducts an annual financial audit of VRS.

 State contributions to VRS

-STATE CONTRIBUTIONS for FY17
+STATE CONTRIBUTIONS for FY19